alronz/b2c-database-selection/MongoDB/Getting Started/underline_data_structures.md

 ##### Object, Object id

-The object data type stores an embedded document and the object id is a  unique key consists of 12-bytes, and the first four bytes are a timestamp that reflect the ObjectId’s creation date.
+The object data type stores an embedded document and the object id is a unique key consists of 12-bytes, and the first four bytes are a timestamp that reflects the ObjectId’s creation date.

 ##### Array and Binary data

-You can also store an array inside a MongoDB BSON document that can contains other embedded documents or any other data types values.
+You can store an array inside a MongoDB BSON document that can contains other embedded documents or any other data types values.
 MongoDB supports also storing binary data such as an image or a file inside the BSON document.

 ##### Regular Expressions